mushroomhostage/QuickBench/README.md

 Features:

 * No clients mods required
-* Crafting recipe for QuickBench
+* Adds a craftable and placeable QuickBench item
-*
+* Open the QuickBench to show all craftable items
+* Click item to craft automatically
+* Eliminates need to remember recipes

 ## Usage